Chapter 7 Bankruptcy: What Will It Cost and Will It Wipe Out My Debts?

 • all of your equity in the property is protected or "exempt" under the laws in your state.

-More than two-thirds (68%) of our readers were able to keep their homes after going through Chapter 7, while nearly nine in ten (87%) kept their cars.
+More than two-thirds (68%) of our readers could keep their homes after going through Chapter 7, while nearly nine in ten (87%) kept their cars.
 They experienced one of the big pluses of bankruptcy: freeing up money to pay off secured debts (like a house or car) by wiping out unsecured debts like credit card bills.

-Even for those who lose their house or car, bankruptcy might still offer advantages.
+Even for those who lose their house or car, bankruptcy offers advantages.
 For more details, see our articles on what happens with your home and your car in Chapter 7 bankruptcy.

 How Long Does Chapter 7 Bankruptcy Take?

-Chapter 7 bankruptcy is usually a quick process.
+Chapter 7 process is usually quick.
 Nine out of ten readers who filed for Chapter 7 had their debts wiped out in six months or less, and it took only three months for more than half of our readers.

-Also, 88% of readers said they got another kind of immediate relief as soon as they filed for bankruptcy: no more phone calls from debt collectors.
-That's because the court issues an order called an "automatic stay" to keep creditors from trying to collect their money.
-Learn why the automatic stay might not apply in your case if you've filed multiple bankruptcy matters.
+Also, 88% of readers said they got another kind of immediate relief when they filed for bankruptcy: no more phone calls from debt collectors.
+That's because the court issues an "automatic stay" order to keep creditors from trying to collect their money.
+Learn why the automatic stay might not apply if you've filed multiple bankruptcy matters.

 The Bottom Line

-In light of these results—high rates of discharge in a matter of months for the most common debts—it's not surprising that our readers were largely happy with their Chapter 7 experience.
-Over eight in ten (81%) said they were satisfied or very satisfied with the outcome of their cases, and nearly as many (78%) were satisfied or very satisfied with their lawyers.
-In fact, many readers told us that the process was unexpectedly "painless."
+In light of these results, it's unsurprising that our readers were largely happy with their Chapter 7 experience.
+Over eight in ten (81%) said they were satisfied or delighted with the outcome of their cases, and nearly as many (78%) were satisfied or very satisfied with their lawyers.
+Many readers told us that the process was unexpectedly "painless."

 Get Professional Help